tsahiduek/ai-on-eks/website/docs/resources/dynamic-resource-allocation.md

 The choice between node provisioning methods for DRA isn't just about technical compatibility.
 It's fundamentally about how GPU capacity is purchased and utilized in enterprise AI workloads. **Managed and Self-Managed Node Groups are currently the recommended approach for DRA because they align with the economics and operational patterns of high-end GPU instances.**

-Here's why: The majority of large GPU instances ([P4d](https://aws.amazon.com/ec2/instance-types/p4/) (A100), [P5](https://aws.amazon.com/ec2/instance-types/p5/) (H100), [P6 with B200](https://aws.amazon.com/ec2/instance-types/p6/), and [P6e with GB200](https://www.nvidia.com/en-us/data-center/gb200-nvl72/)) are primarily available through AWS Capacity Block Reservations rather than on-demand pricing. **When organizations purchase Capacity Blocks, they're committing to pay for every second of GPU time until the reservation expires, regardless of whether the GPUs are actively utilized.** This creates a fundamental mismatch with Karpenter's core value proposition of dynamic scaling based on workload demand.
+Here's why: The majority of large GPU instances ([P4d](https://aws.amazon.com/ec2/instance-types/p4/) (A100), [P5](https://aws.amazon.com/ec2/instance-types/p5/) (H100), [P6 with B200](https://aws.amazon.com/ec2/instance-types/p6/), and [P6e with GB200](https://www.nvidia.com/en-us/data-center/gb200-nvl72/)) are primarily available through AWS Capacity Block Reservations rather than on-demand pricing. **When organizations purchase Capacity Blocks, they commit to paying for every second of GPU time until the reservation expires, regardless of whether the GPUs are actively utilized.** This creates a fundamental mismatch with Karpenter's core value proposition of dynamic scaling based on workload demand.
 Spinning nodes down during low-demand periods doesn't save money.
 It actually wastes the reserved capacity you're already paying for.

 Additionally, **Karpenter doesn't yet support DRA scheduling** ([Issue #1231](https://github.com/kubernetes-sigs/karpenter/issues/1231) tracks active development), making it incompatible with production DRA workloads.
 While Karpenter excels at cost optimization through dynamic scaling for general compute workloads, **Capacity Block reservations require an "always-on" utilization strategy to maximize ROI**: exactly what Managed Node Groups provide with their static capacity model.